bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 ~~~~~~~~

 The location of the legend labels is controlled by the ``location``
 property.

-Valid values for this property are either:
+Inside the Plot Area
+''''''''''''''''''''

+For legends in the to the central layout area, such as those created
+automatically by ``bokeh.plotting``, values for ``location``  can be:

 ``"top_left"``